ArcticTech/arctictech.github.io/_posts/AWS/CloudWatch/23-07-23-CloudWatch-Billing-Alarm.md

 Email endpoint = "[YOUR EMAIL HERE]"
 ```

-6. Give your alarm a name, add a description, and click create.
+6. Give your alarm a name, add a description, and click Create.
 ```
 Alarm name = "Billing Total >$25
 Alarm description = "[YOUR ACCOUNT NAME] Aws account billing total has exceeded $25.00"